Opportunities for students

 We have opportunities for students wishing to pursue a Masters and Doctoral degree with us, as well as for Post-Doctoral Fellowships.
 Please consider the following opportunities:

-Calling all prospective Masters and Doctoral candidates, the NRF is offering scholarships for full-time Masters and PhD students for 2017.
-Applicants can apply online at: https://nrfsubmission.nrf.ac.za
+Calling all prospective Masters and Doctoral candidates, the ALC and DST is offering scholarships for full-time Masters and PhD students for 2018.
+Criteria and eligibility may be found here.
+Applicants can get the application form here.

 How much information can we pack into a photon?
 In this project we will attempt to demonstrate high bandwidth optical communication using patterns (spatial modes) of light.
 The optical link will be in both free space and in fibres.
 This work is in collaboration with a local communications company as well as the CSIR, U. Jena (Germany) and the U. Glasgow (Scotland).

 Can we use high-dimensional entanglement as a resource for secure quantum communication?
 Entanglement holds such promise, yet is frustratingly fragile.
 In this project we will attempt means to cover a large distance with photonic quantum states entangled in high-dimensions.
 Quantum key distribution and quantum teleportation will be the main aims.
 This work is in collaboration with the CSIR, UKZN and Heriot-Watt U. (Scotland).